shivanshs9/shivanshs9.github.io/src/content/2020-08-26_GSoC-2020_Final-Report.md

 Hey!
 A lot of exciting things happened this Summer 2020 and here I'm to talk about one of the amazing things I worked on.
 I spent the last 3 months working as a Student Developer under [CERN-HSF](https://hepsoftwarefoundation.org/activities/gsoc.html) organization for the Google Summer of Code 2020.

-And honestly, calling it "work" sounds false.
+And honestly, calling it "work" would be an exaggeration.
 After all, I had a really fun time getting a chance to work on a technology I've grown to love - Kubernetes.
 My project is to build **XRootD Operator**, a Kubernetes operator to create and maintain highly-available xrootd clusters.
 If you would like to know what exactly is [XRootD](https://xrootd.slac.stanford.edu/) and its architecture, check out [these slides](https://docs.google.com/presentation/d/1a16qRWJklz_AQvlIHsVTSmsqFy1KYia-treDguRSAyg/edit?usp=sharing).

 ### Final Look